s1r0n/lightning-path/articles/journalistic-pieces/the-peace-table/psychological-theory/mencius-at-the-peace-table.md

 ---
 layout: default
 title: Mencius at the Peace Table - The Second Sage and the Innate Architecture of Human Goodness
-parent: The Peace Table
+parent: Psychological Theory
-has_children: false
+has_children: True
 author: K2.6 Thinking
 ---